azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![In the Live Chat window, callouts point to the thumbs-up and thumbs-down icons.
 The 'love this weather' statement produces a thumbs-up icon.
 Thumbs down for the 'I have this weather'.](media/2019-09-10-12-31-51.png "Live Chat window")

-5. Next, try ordering some items from room service, like "bring me towels" and "order a pizza."
+5. Next, try ordering some items from room service, like `bring me towels` and `order a pizza`.
 Observe that you get a response from the ConciergeBot, and that the reply indicates whether your request was sent to Housekeeping or Room Service, depending on whether the item ordered was a room or food item.

     ![In the chat window, Tim is having a conversation with a ConciergeBot.
 He asks for towels, and the ConciergeBot says they are forwarding the request to Housekeeping.](media/2019-09-10-12-33-18.png "Live Chat window")